-(A) Reducing projected clean fuel volume to reflect the volume of gasoline used in dual-fuel or flexible-fuel vehicles.
+- (A) [RESERVED] Reducing projected clean fuel volume to reflect the volume of gasoline used in dual-fuel or flexible-fuel vehicles.
 For each year, the executive officer shall determine for each designated clean fuel the percentage of the low-emission vehicles identified for the year pursuant to section 2303(b) that will be dual-fuel or flexible-fuel vehicles.
 The executive officer shall further determine the approximate percentage of the fuel used during the year in these dual-fuel or flexible-fuel vehicles that will be gasoline rather than the designated clean fuel and multiply that percentage by 0.85.
 The executive officer shall then discount the "Total Projected Maximum Clean Fuel Volume" attributed to these vehicles in the section 2304(a)(1) equation by the adjusted percentage.
-The determinations are to be based on the information sources identified in section 2303(a) and on any other relevant reasonably available information.

-(B) Change to the discount for fleet vehicles.
-If the executive officer determines that the discount factor applied to the calculation of the Clean Fuel Volume for Fleet Vehicles in the equation in section 2304(a)(1) does not accurately reflect the approximate percentage of clean fuel that will be dispensed to the fleet vehicles from facilities other than retail clean fuel outlets projected 18 months from the start of the year for which the number of required clean fuel outlets is being determined, he or she shall revise the discount factor so that it is an accurate reflection of that percentage.
-The determination shall be based on reports filed pursuant to section 2313 and on any other relevant reasonably available information.

-(C) Reducing the number of required retail clean fuel outlets to reflect certain preexisting outlets.

-1 For each year, the executive officer shall determine for each designated clean fuel the number of retail clean fuel outlets that [i] are owned or leased by persons who are not owners/lessors of any retail gasoline outlets, [ii] have a design capacity as set forth in section 2302(b) where applicable, [iii] satisfy the provisions of section 2309(b), and [iv] are operating as of fifteen months before the start of the year for which the determination is being made.

-For each year, the executive officer shall reduce the total number of required clean fuel outlets required for each designated clean fuel, as determined pursuant to sections 2304(a)(1), (a)(2)(A) and (a)(2)(B) by the number of retail clean fuel outlets determined in accordance with section 2304(a)(2)1..
-The executive officer shall notify the owner/lessor of each retail clean fuel outlet included in the determinations made pursuant to this section 2304(a)(2), and no such outlet may be constructively allocated pursuant to section 2308.

-(D) Notification regarding any adjustments.
-If the executive officer makes an adjustment pursuant to section 2304(a)(2)(A), (B) or (C) for a given year, he or she shall notify interested parties of the adjustment and the underlying basis for the adjustment, at least fourteen months before the start of the year.
+The determinations are to be based on the information sources identified in section 2303(a) and on any other relevant reasonably available information. - (B) Change to the discount for fleet vehicles.
+If the executive eOfficer determines pursuant to section 2303.5(a)(2) that the discount factor applied to the calculation of the Clean Fuel Volume for Fleet Vehicles in the equation in section 2304(a)(1) does not accurately reflect the approximate percentage of clean fuel that will be dispensed to the fleet vehicles from facilities other than retail clean fuel outlets projected 18thirty-one months from the start of the year for which the number of required clean fuel outlets is being determined, he or she shall revise the discount factor so that it is an accurate reflection of that percentage.
+The determination shall be based on reports filed pursuant to section 2313 and on any other relevant reasonably available information. - (C) Reducing the number of required retail clean fuel outlets to reflect certain preexisting outlets. - 1.
+For each year, the eExecutive eOfficer shall determine for each designated clean fuel the number of retail clean fuel outlets that [i] are owned or leased by persons who are not owners/lessors of any retail gasoline outlets major refiner/importers of gasoline, [ii] have a design capacity as set forth in section 2302(b) where applicable, [iii] satisfy the provisions of section 2309(b), and [iv] certify that they willare operateing throughout the compliance year as of fifteen months before the start of the year-for which the determination is being made. - 2.
+For each year, the executive eofficer shall reduce the total number of required clean fuel outlets required for each designated clean fuel, as determined pursuant to sections 2304(a)(1), (a)(2)(A) and (a)(2)(B) by the number of retail clean fuel outlets determined in accordance with section 2304(a)(2)(C)1...
+The executive eofficer shall notify the ewner/lessorrefiner/importer responsible for effect retail clean fuel outlet included in the determinations made pursuant to this section 2304(a)(2), and no such outlet may be constructively allocated pursuant to section 2308. - (D) Notification regarding any adjustments.
+If the e \underline{E} xecutive e \underline{O} fficer makes an adjustment pursuant to section 2304(a)(2)(A), (B) or (C) for a given year, he or she shall notify interested parties of the adjustment and the underlying basis for the adjustment, at least twenty-eightfourteen months before the start of the year.
 The notice shall be provided to trade associations representing gasoline refiners, distributors and retailers, representative environmental groups, and any person who has requested in writing to receive such notices.